MartinDM/jekyll-now/_posts/2020-05-22-thirty-four.md

 19. Undertake voluntary hardship said stoic Epictetus; fasting, sleeping on the floor, a walk in the cold, a cold shower.
 This prevents us holding on to and regarding comfort.
 Seneca too speaks about *negative visualisation*; to imagine at frequent intervals that things will soon not be as they are and that we will one day have to be courageous.
 This allows us to enjoy the temporary things we have, but know in ourselves we do not require them.

-1. In minimalism, the goal is to not have the least number of things, but the optimal number of things.
+1. In minimalism, the goal is to not have the most or least number of things, but the optimal number of things.

 2. Don't expect all of the information for most of life's decisions.
 It's generally the exception.
 Learn instead the courage to act and make mistakes, as inaction itself has a cost.